 (1a) The Director shall be ex officio a member of the Commission.

-(2) The person appointed as Chairman of the Commission shall be a practitioner who has had, in this State or elsewhere, not less than 7 years’ experience as a legal practitioner.
+(2) The person appointed as Chairman of the Commission shall be an Australian lawyer who has had not less than 7 years’ legal experience.

 (3) Of the persons appointed as members of the Commission pursuant to subsection (1)(b)(i) —

-(a) one shall be a person (not being a practitioner) who has, in the opinion of the Attorney General, had administrative experience at a senior level; and
+(a) one shall be a person (not being an Australian lawyer) who has, in the opinion of the Attorney General, had administrative experience at a senior level; and

 (b) 2 shall be private practitioners and shall, where a panel of names has been submitted to the Attorney General by the Law Society in accordance with subsections (4) and (5), be nominated from that panel.